- Previous Slide

 The Westpac Lifesaver Rescue Helicopters are manned by both full time and volunteer crew – which ensures a blend of experience to keep the operations safe – and an opportunity for lifesavers to transfer their skills from the beach to the air.
 The highly trained crews are on the lookout for vessels and people in distress, incidents on beaches, rip currents and marine life, including sharks.
 Meet our crew.

 The Westpac Lifesaver Rescue Helicopters play a crucial role in coastal safety and identifying emergencies.
 One of the roles of these aerial patrols is to keep watch for sharks and other marine life.
 With the helicopters' manoeuvrability; good viewing options; ability to fly at varying heights and to hover over potential sightings, the shark spotting service is well equipped to protect beach goers.
 Both helicopters are fitted with GPS technology that can be used to pin point potential sightings; a public address / siren to alert swimmers; and the latest communication equipment to alert surf lifesavers on the beach, Water Police, the Department of Fisheries and relevant local government authorities.
+To see a great example of how the Westpac Lifesaver Rescue Helicopters detect sharks and warn beachgoers, check out this video of a Great White sighting as it swam towards a group of body boarders and swimmers.

 Flight times and length of patrols will depend on a range of factors including weather conditions, tasking, beach usage and events and other environmental factors.
 The helicopters generally patrol for two hours per operational day, however this will be determined by the factors listed above and flight times may vary from day to day.